odoo/owl/doc/v3/owl/reference/component.md

 The `willPatch` is called in the usual parent->children order.

+The same scope rules described under [`patched`](#patched) below also apply to `willPatch`: it fires only when the component's own template is about to be re-rendered, not when a descendant or slot content is re-rendered on its own.

 ### `patched`

 This hook is called whenever a component did actually update its DOM (most